M. A. Gaffar: Early life

 Gaffar was born in 1910 in the Rwanynotaung village of Buthidaung in Arakan Division, Burma Province, British India.
 His father was Ulah Meah.
 Gaffar attended the Chittagong Senior Madrasa in the Bengal Presidency, where he completed his secondary school studies in 1924.
 He completed a bachelor's degree from the University of Dacca in 1930 and a Bachelor of Education degree from Aligarh Muslim University in 1933.
 He served as a District Inspector of Schools (DIS) in Akyab from 1931 to 1942 and as a Township Officer (T.O) of Buthidaung from 1944 to 1945.

 Political career

 During the 1947 Burmese general election, Gaffar was elected to the Burmese constituent assembly as a representative of the Buthidaung constituency.
 On 4 January 1948, he took oath as a legislator of the Union of Burma.

 The first president of Burma appointed Gaffar as one of the seven members of the Inquiry Commission of Arakan in 1949.
-During the Burmese general election, 1951-52, he was elected to the Burmese upper house, the Chamber of Nationalities, as a representative of Akyab West.
+During the Burmese general election, 1951–52, he was elected to the Burmese upper house, the Chamber of Nationalities, as a representative of Akyab West.
 During the 1956 Burmese general election, he was elected to the chamber as a representative of Maungdaw and Buthidaung.
-The first prime minister of Burma appointed Gaffar as parliamentary secretary to oversee the Ministry of Health.
+Burma's first prime minister appointed Gaffar as parliamentary secretary to oversee the Ministry of Health.